 There is an abundance of evidence now for a wide range of approaches to address distress and

 other symptoms, as well as to provide education and supportive services in the field of

 psychosocial oncology.
 As cancer populations continue to grow, access to in- person specialized

 services that address specific needs becomes increasingly challenging.
 Technology offers

 solutions.
 This symposium will illuminate examples from three research programs that focused

 on developing and testing approaches of providing psychosocial intervention and support to

 12:15 - 13:30

 13:30 - 14:30

-Plenary 6: Professor Gail Garvey: Psychosocial aspects of delivering cancer care to Indigenous people
+Plenary 6: Professor Gail Garvey: Psychosocial aspects of cancer care and Indigenous people